eman6576/NFLDataSet/README.md

 [![platform](https://img.shields.io/badge/platform-macOS-lightgrey.svg)]()

 ## Overview
 NFLDataSet is a Swift package that scrapes NFL.com for football game stats for generating a dataset.
-When a dataset generated, the file is in `csv` format that is saved to your desktop.
+When a dataset is generated, the file is in `csv` format that is saved to your desktop.
 With this dataset, it can then be used for data analysis, machine learning, etc. The dataset supports regular season games from 2009 to 2016.
 These are the fields retrieved for each game:

 * Season
 * Week